-Thank you for listening.
-A link to the full communication detailing specific information for healthcare professionals, a list of FDA-approved testosterone products, and the complete Data Summary can be found at www.fda.gov/DrugSafetyCommunications.
+A link to the full communication detailing information for health care professionals and the Data Summary can be found at www.fda.gov/DrugSafetyCommunications.
 If you have drug questions, you can reach us at

 Interested in FDA’s advances in the field of oncology?
 New FDA podcasts are available at www.fda.gov/OCE or on iTunes.